How do you choose the right speakers?

 Speakers like Wharfedale's Diamond 220s sound more solid and authoritative next to a rear wall

-The next dreary, yet crucial, task is measuring the dimensions of your room.
-Firstly, your space may require or restrict you to a certain type of speaker, but it will narrow your search in terms of positioning.
+The next crucial task is to measure your listening room.
+The space available to you may require or restrict you to a certain type of speaker, and it should narrow your search in terms of positioning.

-Most speakers require a degree of free space to operate in, so if you can only fit them in close to the wall then you need to consider that during your search.
+Most speakers require a degree of free space to perform at their best, so if you can fit them in only close to the wall, you'll need to consider that during your search.

-This needn’t impact the quality of the product you end up taking home – there are plenty of sonically tremendous speakers that won’t mind their backs up close to the wall, such as the Wharfedale Diamond 220s.
+This needn’t impact the quality of the product you end up taking home – there are plenty of sonically tremendous speakers that won’t mind their backs up close to the wall, such as the Wharfedale Diamond 220s and Q Acoustics 3010is.

 Floorstanders or standmounters?

-You’re going to be looking at either floorstanders or standmounters, sometimes referred to as bookshelf speakers – names that are pretty well descriptive of their stature – or a subwoofer/ satellite combination pushing the lower frequencies through a sub in coalition with perhaps a more easily accommodated pair of main speakers.
+You’re going to be looking at either floorstanders or standmounters, sometimes referred to as bookshelf speakers – names that are generally descriptive of their stature – or possibly a subwoofer/satellite combination, pushing the lower frequencies through a sub in coalition with a more easily accommodated pair of main speakers.

-As a general rule of thumb, bigger speakers tend to be capable of delivering higher volume levels, better dynamics and more bass, though you shouldn’t just assume that rings true with every product – it’s all relative.
+As a general rule of thumb, bigger speakers tend to be capable of delivering higher volumes, better dynamics and more bass, though you shouldn’t assume that rings true with every product – it’s all relative.

 Further to that, have a think about the volume at which you’re actually going to be playing your music.
-Are whopping great floorstanders going to be wasted on you?
+Are enomously powerful floorstanders going to be wasted on you?

 Are those charming little bookshelf speakers going to breathe sufficient life into your party?